coreboot/coreboot/Documentation/superio/common/ssdt.md

 ## DLDN(Arg0)
 Disables the (virtual) LDN given as Arg0.
-This method aquires the global mutex.
+This method acquires the global mutex.

 ## QLDN(Arg0)
 Queries the state of the (virtual) LDN given as Arg0.